-To apply to the History Honors Program, you must propose a thesis topic and plan for research, endorsed by a faculty member who has agreed to advise your thesis project.
-If you are interested in participating in the History Honors Program, you should consider topics of interest to you and discuss them with potential faculty advisors as early as possible.
-All ideas for thesis topics require discussion, development and preliminary research to transform them into viable proposals.
-We strongly advise you to secure the endorsement of a faculty advisor by the end of the winter term of your junior year, at the very latest, to help you develop and refine your thesis proposal.
+To apply to the History Honors Thesis Program, you must propose a thesis topic and secure the agreement of a faculty member to advise the project.
+If you are interested in participating in the History Honors Thesis Program, you should consider topics of interest to you and discuss them with potential faculty advisors as early as possible.
+All ideas require discussion, development, and preliminary research to transform them into viable research topics.
+We strongly advise you to communicate with and secure a faculty advisor by the end of spring term of your junior year.

 For the Class of 2022, the deadline for honors program applications will be September 1, 2021.
 You should send this application directly to the Honors Program director, Professor Jennifer Miller (Jennifer.email@example.com) and to History Department Administrator Bruch Lehmann (firstname.lastname@example.org).
 This application should consist of a two-paragraph project description and, if possible, include some potential ideas about primary sources.
 You should also have your advisor email confirmation that they are willing to serve in this role.
 Finally, your application should include the Honors Proposal Coversheet (you do not need to have your advisor sign this sheet – email confirmation will suffice).
 Note that students applying for the honors program need to have completed 5 history classes by the beginning of fall term.
 History Honors program applications should have a college grade point average of 3.0 and one of 3.5 in the History Department.
 Students who miss the deadline or have not fulfilled these requirements may petition for admission to the honors program – contact Professor J. Miller for details about this process.